Nondestructive photon counting in waveguide QED: Destructive photon counting

-\emph{Infinite waveguide.}---Let us now turn to an atomic array coupled to an infinite waveguide, which has the simpler effective Hamiltonian $\matr H_{\mathrm{eff},mn}=\Gamma_{1d}\exp(ik_0|x_m-x_n|)$, since there is only one path for a photon to travel from one atom to the next.
-As illustrated in \cref{fig:sketch}b, there are now two input and two output modes, a right-moving one ($+$) and a left-moving one ($-$). [\emph{cf.} \cref{eq:generic_langevin_equations}].
-The atomic lowering operators couple to the input operators via the $N\times2$ matrix $\matr L_{n,\nu}=\sqrt{\Gamma_{1d}}\exp(ik_0\nu x_n)$, where $\nu\in\{\pm\}$.
-The scattering matrix may be written
+since there is only one path for a photon to travel from one atom to the next.
+As illustrated in \cref{fig:sketch}b, there are now two input and two output modes, a right-moving one ($+$) and a left-moving one ($-$) [\emph{cf.} \cref{eq:generic_langevin_equations}].
+The atomic lowering operators couple to the input operators via the $N\times2$ matrix $\matr L_{n,\nu}=\sqrt{\Gamma_{g}}\exp(ik_0\nu x_n)$, where $\nu\in\{\pm1\}$ labels right- and left-propagating modes.
+The scattering matrix reads